Mr Fancy-pants and the silver throne – the life of a Swedish nobleman

 Magnus Gabriel was made a Privy Councillor and was called away to serve with his new brother-in-law, Karl Gustav, in the final years of the Thirty Years’ War.
 In 1648, Magnus was made general, and it was as a general he took part in the conquest of Prague – and the sacking that followed.
 Magnus was generously rewarded for his participation.

-In 1650, Queen Christina decided it was about time she was crowned.
-Interestingly enough, she was already toying with the idea of abdicating, being of the opinion that women were not cut out to be rulers, but apparently Christina felt entitled to a major party first.
+In 1650, Queen Kristina decided it was about time she was crowned.
+Interestingly enough, she was already toying with the idea of abdicating, being of the opinion that women were not cut out to be rulers, but apparently Kristina felt entitled to a major party first.
 She planned a grand affair, with interminable processions, wine spouting from fountains, innumerable roasted animals to be served to the celebrating populace, fantastic clothes and pageantry.

 Magnus Gabriel was entrusted to carry the royal banner before his queen, and so enthused was he by the whole occasion that he decided it required something special, a je-ne-sais-quoi, which was why he commissioned a throne in silver to be presented to his queen.
-Christina was delighted.
+Kristina was delighted.
 The throne was elegant and ostentatious at the same time, an indication of just how rich our Magnus was – richer, even, than the queen, some said.

 So the lady was crowned, all the while considering just how to arrange her abdication.
-There may have been days when she regretted expressing her intention to her Council, but Christina had passed beyond the point of no return when she secretly arranged for a Portuguese Jesuit in disguise, a certain Macedo, to carry a personal letter from her to the Pope regarding her planned conversion to the Catholic faith.
+There may have been days when she regretted expressing her intention to her Council, but Kristina had passed beyond the point of no return when she secretly arranged for a Portuguese Jesuit in disguise, a certain Macedo, to carry a personal letter from her to the Pope regarding her planned conversion to the Catholic faith.

 Stop, stop, stop!
 A Swedish Queen, head of the Swedish protestant Church, colluding with a cloak-and-dagger Jesuit?
 Major scandal – potentially devastating scandal, even for a reigning queen.
 And why this desire to convert to begin with?
-Well, the answer to that we will never know, but we know for a fact that Christina was educated by a very open-minded gentleman named Johannes Matteus, who, contrary to most of his contemporaries, preached tolerance among the Christian faiths.
+Well, the answer to that we will never know, but we know for a fact that Kristina was educated by a very open-minded gentleman named Johannes Matteus, who, contrary to most of his contemporaries, preached tolerance among the Christian faiths.

-And then there was the charming French ambassador Chanut, who introduced Christina to Catholic thinkers such as Descartes, and who very early on began fanning her interest in the Catholic faith.
-Plus, of course, the Pope did his thing, sending yet another undercover Jesuit to discuss Christina’s conversion.
+And then there was the charming French ambassador Chanut, who introduced Kristina to Catholic thinkers such as Descartes, and who very early on began fanning her interest in the Catholic faith.
+Plus, of course, the Pope did his thing, sending yet another undercover Jesuit to discuss Kristina’s conversion.
 In actual fact, most of the important potentates within Catholic Europe seemed aware of her interest in the old faith, with Felipe IV of Spain sending a dashing ambassador to further the cause of the righteous.

 For a woman in love with culture, with the fine arts, with opulence and pageantry, the orthodox Swedish Lutheran Church must have felt like a gigantic yoke.
 For a woman who loved being admired and complimented on her intellect, all these charming Catholic ambassadors were quite the intoxicant.
 And when charming, libertine Pierre Bourdelot arrived to take up the role of the queen’s physician, things became even livelier.
 It didn’t help that Magnus Gabriel – her peacock in residence – had been taken seriously ill, thereby spending several months away from court.
-Without flamboyant Magnus Gabriel to balance the attraction of these Catholic Don Juans, Christina became even more determined not only to abdicate, but also to convert.
+Without flamboyant Magnus Gabriel to balance the attraction of these Catholic Don Juans, Kristina became even more determined not only to abdicate, but also to convert.

 Magnus Gabriel returned to court to find his previous position as favourite usurped by a Spanish ambassador dandy and a French doctor.
 He was not happy, muttering something about Catholic sycophants.
 He sulked, he whined, and after a rather embarrassing situation in which he told the queen “someone” had told him she suspected him of treason – a pack of lies – the queen sent him home, refusing to have any further contact with him.
 Magnus Gabriel was devastated.
 He begged, he wheedled, he sent his wife and mother to the queen, he beseeched Karl Gustav to speak on his behalf, and all this had zero effect.
-Christina was royally pissed off with her former favourite – and all too aware that there were very many among her nobles who, just like Magnus Gabriel, distrusted her Catholic friends.
+Kristina was royally pissed off with her former favourite – and all too aware that there were very many among her nobles who, just like Magnus Gabriel, distrusted her Catholic friends.

-Fortunately for Magnus Gabriel, in 1654 Christina pushed her abdication through and left Sweden.
+Fortunately for Magnus Gabriel, in 1654 Kristina pushed her abdication through and left Sweden.
 In her stead, Magnus Gabriel’s brother-in-law Karl Gustav ascended the throne, having been hastily crowned immediately upon Christina’s formal abdication.
 Magnus Gabriel was in the clover, a boon companion to the king, holder of so many offices he’d have needed like ten modern-day business cards to present them all.
-However, Karl X Gustav was not quite as generous when it came to handing over estates to his favourites, and the state of the Swedish finances was dire – Christina had little interest in numbers – so Magnus Gabriel’s purse did not exactly grow fatter.
+However, Karl X Gustav was not quite as generous when it came to handing over estates to his favourites, and the state of the Swedish finances was dire – Kristina had little interest in numbers – so Magnus Gabriel’s purse did not exactly grow fatter.

 Not that Magnus Gabriel seemed to care overmuch about balancing his books.
 His expenses constantly exceeded his incomes – a feat in itself as this man was loaded with estates.
 But Magnus Gabriel believed in noblesse oblige – well, at least when it came to appearances – and besides, he was married to the king’s sister, and of course that meant he had to live in style.
 Magnificent style.
 Exorbitant style, with over 1 000 people employed to see to his mansions and palaces, his farms and towns, his food and clothes.

 To be fair to Magnus Gabriel, he didn’t only invest in his own luxurious lifestyle.
-He gave generously to such institutions as Uppsala University, promoted architects and artists, initiated the World’s first National Heritage organization (17th century Swedes were very eager to promote their illustrious ancient roots, trying to link us back to Noah and the ancient isle of Atlantis) and he personally paid to bring back treasures such as the Silver Bible, which Christina had carried with her abroad and sold.
+He gave generously to such institutions as Uppsala University, promoted architects and artists, initiated the World’s first National Heritage organization (17th century Swedes were very eager to promote their illustrious ancient roots, trying to link us back to Noah and the ancient isle of Atlantis) and he personally paid to bring back treasures such as the Silver Bible, which Kristina had carried with her abroad and sold.
 (And yes, the Silver Bible, or Codex Argentus, really belongs in Prague, from which the rampaging Swedish soldiers stole it back in 1648, but this is an infected debate I prefer to side-step)

 Karl X Gustav died most unexpectedly in 1660.
 Sweden was left in shock – the king who had led his army across the frozen straits to defeat the Danes, who had covered the Swedish Army in glory (well…) in the final years of the Thirty Years’ War was killed by pneumonia, and the crown now passed to a child, little Karl XI.